abstract-theory/django-friendly-bots/README.rst

 ------------------------
 I've tested this on Django version 3.0+.
 I expect it to run on earlier versions.

 Installation
 ------------------------
 It is probably easiest to just drop the source folder into your Django project as you would any other Django app.
 For completeness, the package installation instructions are written below.

-Because Django-Friendly-Bots behaves more like a library, general usage does not require that it be added to INSTALLED_APPS.
-However, to run the included tests, it must listed in INSTALLED_APPS.
+Django-Friendly-Bots behaves somewhat like a library (rather than a Django app), however, to either run the included tests or use the management command, it needs to be added to INSTALLED_APPS.

 to build: